brillout/wildcard-api/docs/readme.template.md

 ## Wildcard compared to REST, GraphQL, and other RPCs

-REST and GraphQL are wonderful tools to create an API that is meant to be consumed by third parties.
+REST and GraphQL are wonderful tools to create an API that is meant to be used by third parties.
-Facebook's API, for example, is consumed by ~200k third parties.
+Facebook's API, for example, is used by ~200k third parties.
 It is no surprise that Facebook is using (and invented) GraphQL;
 a GraphQL API enables
 third parties
 to extensively access Facebook's social graph enabling them to build all kinds of applications.
-For an API with that many consumers, GraphQL is the fitting tool.
+For an API with that many third party users, GraphQL is the fitting tool.

 But, to create an internal API
-(an API developed and consumed by code written by the same organization), [RPC](/docs/what-is-rpc.md#what-is-rpc) offers a simpler and more powerful alternative.
+(an API consumed by code written within the same organization), [RPC](/docs/what-is-rpc.md#what-is-rpc) offers a simpler and more powerful alternative.

 Large companies,